 Perhaps more importantly, moving money is changing behavior and will change behavior.
 Regulators have long known that charging more for cigarettes and alcohol tends to be a more effective policy than making them illegal.
 When the price incentives are there, behavior changes.
 The goal here is to use price incentives to encourage PG&E to change their behavior.

-With Trump in office, don’t we have more pressing social problems?
-Don’t we need to focus on the social problems first?
+Don’t we need to focus on the social problems like racism and inequality first?

-Climate disruption is the key social justice issue of our time.
+Climate disruption is a key social justice issue of our time.
 Its impacts are falling disproportionately on the poor and the underrepresented and that will only worsen over time.
-It is sad to have to perform triage on these issues, all of which are important.
-But if we fail to solve the climate issue in the next five years, all of our work on the other issues will be for nothing.
-As Bill McKibben wrote in a recent New York Times op-ed ,
+It is perhaps incorrect to separate climate issues from social issues at all.
+If we fix the climate and lose democracy, what good is that?
+If we save democracy at the cost of the planet, what good is that?
+That said, we can’t simply wait until we fix the social issues before we try to fix the climate.
+As Bill McKibben wrote in a New York Times op-ed ,

 This makes global warming unique: If you take away Obamacare, poor people will suffer until something replaces it — which would be bad, but that suffering would not make it harder to fix the problem later.
 Climate change, however, comes with a time limit, which is why senior scientists last week were saying that if Trump carries through with his wager, it might well be “game over.”